 With powerful stainless-steel blades, coffee grounds are ready within 15 seconds, excellent timing for busy mornings.
 It is also designed to reduce messes when grinding coffee beans, spices, or herbs.
 The one-touch operation makes this a user-friendly model, though the lack of coarse settings is a drawback to others.

 Type: Blade | Dimensions (LxWxH): 4.3 x 4 x 8.4 inches | Weight: 2.5 pounds | What’s Included: Coffee grinder, removable bowl

 Related: The Best Coffee Makers

-Best Splurge: Breville Smart Pro Coffee Bean Grinder
+Best Splurge: Breville The Smart Grinder Pro Coffee Bean Grinder

-What We Like: Includes 50-54mm and 58mm portafilters, 60 grind settings, large capacity, stainless steel conical burrs
+What We Love: Includes 50 to 54 milliliters and 58 milliliters portafilters, 60 grind settings, large capacity, stainless steel conical burrs

-What We Don't Like: On the larger size, pricey
+What We Don't Love: On the larger size, pricey

-If your dream kitchen is a modern one equipped with the latest technologies, then a smart coffee grinder will fit perfectly with your aesthetic.
-With an LCD screen interface, the Breville Smart Coffee Grinder Pro looks nice and operates just as well.
+If your dream kitchen is a modern one equipped with the latest technologies, then a smart coffee grinder will fit well with your aesthetic.
+With an LCD screen interface, the Breville Smart Coffee Grinder Pro looks attractive and operates just as well.
 Use the screen to select grind setting, number of espresso shots or cups of coffee, and grind time.